Proverbs

 Where there is no vision, the people perish.

-biblical vision
+vision biblical

 You must scale the mountain if you would view the plain.